Rethinking Global Context in Crowd Counting: Introduction

 In summary, we provide another perspective on density-supervised crowd counting, through the lens of learning features with global context.
 Specifically, we introduce a context token tasked with the refinement of local feature tokens through a novel framework of token-attention and regression-token modules.
 Our framework thereby addresses the shortcomings of CNNs with regards to capturing global context for the problem of crowd counting.
-Extensive experiments demonstrate that our approach achieves state-of-the-art results on widely-used datasets, including ShanghaiTech, UCF-QNRF, JHU-CROWD++ and NWPU.
-On JHU-CROWD++, in particular, our model improves over previous best reported result by 26.9\% in MAE.
+We conduct experiments on various popular datasets, including ShanghaiTech, UCF-QNRF, JHU-CROWD++ and NWPU.
+The experimental results demonstrate that the proposed context extraction techniques can significantly improve the performance over the baselines and thus open a new path for crowd counting.